scheeloong/scheeloong.github.io/_contents/02-research.md

 * Semi-Supervised Learning: How do we learn about the population given a sample?
 * Imbalanced Learning: How do we learn about rare labels when our dataset is imbalanced?
 * Generative Learning: How do we learn to generate realistic data?
+* Ensemble Learning: How do we combine different models together for a single task?

 Machine Learning research can be broken down into 4 steps:
 * Step 1: What is the problem?
 What is the type of data we are working with?